Foreign medics give children life-saving surgery in Libya's Benghazi

 The treatment is almost impossible for Libyan families to obtain due to the collapse of the health system and an economic crisis that makes sending patients abroad unaffordable.

-This time they hope to operate on 30 to 40 children, though the final number will depend on the complexity of children's' defects.
+This time they hope to operate on 30-40 children, though the final number will depend on the complexity of children's' defects.
 Most are under three years old.
 Some could die within weeks without the treatment.

 Khaled al-Fellah's 19-month old daughter Zahra was among the first to receive the surgery.